Everything to know about Nathan's hot dog contest 2020 in Coney Island

 It's not taking place in Coney Island.

+RELATED: Where to watch fireworks in the New York City, Tri-State area

-The annual contest, an American holiday tradition on the corner of Surf and Stillwell Avenues for generations, will instead take place in a private location with COVID-19 safety measures in place.
+The annual hot dog eating contest, an American holiday tradition on the corner of Surf and Stillwell Avenues for generations, will instead take place in a private location with COVID-19 safety measures in place.

 The event will feature 10-minute competitions for leading male and female eaters, including 12-time champion Joey Chestnut and six-time winner Miki Sudo.